cjwinchester/nicar24-scraping/README.md

 ### First step

-Open the Terminal application.
-Copy and paste this text into the Terminal and hit enter:
+Open the `cmd` application.
+Copy and paste this text and hit enter:

 ```
 cd Desktop\hands_on_classes\20240310-sunday-web-scraping-with-python && .\env\Scripts\activate